robertojmm/rmdb/README.md

   - [ ] Option to rate movie
   - [ ] Default image if image can't be found in folder
 * [x] Search movie
+  - [ ] Search also using director's name
 * To Improve:

   - [x] Allow multiple movies in same row when poster is getting shrinked